AFSR/InterAACtionWeb/README.md

 Download "ubuntu-20.04.3.0-desktop-amd64.iso" on https://releases.ubuntu.com/20.04/

 ### Download script
-You need to download the script called "install.sh" of this repository.
+You need to download the script called "install.sh" of this repository.<br>
+we can also find it here -> https://github.com/AFSR/InterAACtionBox/releases/tag/2.0.0

 ### Install Cubic
 In order to modify the previously downloaded Ubuntu OS you need to install a software like Cubic